eceltov/telnet-chatserver/README.md

 Clean the solution using: make clean

-The executable ChatServer is located in the bin folder
+The executable ChatServer is located in the bin folder.

+Usage: ChatServer [port]